kamyayadav/gaikwad_nellis_reproduction/README.md

 # gaikwad_nellis_reproduction
- Reproduction Package for Gaikwad and Nellis (2021)
+ Revised Reproduction Package for Gaikwad and Nellis (2021)

 `revised_reproduction_packahe_for_gaikwad_nellis(2021)` contains all the files for the reproduction package.
 - `dataverse_files` is the folder with the data sets and code required to produce the tables and figures in the main paper and online appendix.